Estes Park & Big Thompson River Fishing Report

 Upper Big Thompson:

-Spring is around the corner.
-Water is still skinny but getting more ice free each day.
-The flow is 16 cfs now.
-The weather been warming up but the fishing has been steady.
-Small midges are the most consistent way to get fish right now.
+The flow is 163 cfs now.
+The weather been warming up and the fishing has been steady.
+Small midges are still the most consistent way to get fish right now.
+But with the increased flows we are starting to see some caddis and stonefly nymph activity as well.
+There are good midge hatches and BWO hatches most days.

-Hot Flies: For dry flies - Mole Flies, Small Parachute Adams, and Nymph setups include Soft Hackle Sow Bugs, Perdigons, CDC Pheasant Tails, Mole Flies, Radiation Baetis, and Gray Sow Bugs have all been good.
+Hot Flies: For dry flies - No Mercy Midge, BWO, Small Parachute Adams, and Nymph setups include Mini Leeches, Soft Hackle Sow Bugs, San Juan Worms, Egg Patterns, CDC Pheasant Tails, Olive Tickets, Mole Flies, Radiation Baetis, and Gray Sow Bugs have all been good.

 Check Flow